client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 ### Owning the Customer

-Does Docker want to be writing how-to guides for Ubutnu?
+Does Docker want to be writing how-to guides for Ubuntu?
 Probably not.
 Do they want to be sending their users off to `ubuntu.com`?
 Probably not.